BabakMammadov/ansible/README.md

     - nginx
     - memcached
 ```
 ### 16. gather_fact
 You know ansible gather_fact module take all info from remote server but you can't want ot take all info example only take network info.
 To do this, you have to keep gather_facts to True and also pass one more attribute named gather_subset to fetch specific remote information.
 Ansible supports network, hardware, virtual, facter, ohai as subset
 ```
 - hosts: web
   gather_facts: True
   gather_subset: network,virtual
 ```
-### 17. any_errors_fatal ,  Sometime it is desired to abort the entire play on failure of any task on any host, mainly needed as deploy any app
+### 17. any_errors_fatal
+Sometimes,  it is desired to abort the entire play on failure of any task on any host, mainly needed as deploy any app
 ```
 ---
 - hosts: web